edoardob90/aoc2024/README.md

 ### Running Tests

+Python's tests can be run with `pytest test_solution.py` in each day folder.

-- [ ] Python and Rust solutions include tests based on the example data.
+- [ ] Setup Rust tests

 ## Implementation Notes